 Lock 62 provides a glimpse into our early canal days.
 It makes you wonder, “Where was lock 61, or lock 63?”

-Stand at 1 Mount Hope Ave; the Old Stone Warehouse is Rochester’s oldest commercial building.
+Stand at 1 Mount Hope Ave; Rochester’s oldest commercial building is the Old Stone Warehouse.
 The building’s odd shape was dictated by the convergence of 2 waterways—the canal and a feeder channel from the Genesee River.
-Remember, this is before the Barge Canal was rerouted through Genesee Valley Park.
+Remember, this was before the Barge Canal was rerouted through Genesee Valley Park.
 There was also a basin in front of their warehouse for boats waiting to be loaded or traveling east over the aqueduct.

 More information